rajjpandeyy/rajjpandeyy/README.md

-- 👋 Hi, I’m @rajjpandeyy
-- 👀 I’m interested in web development and programming
+- <h1>Hi👋, I’m @rajjpandeyy</h1>
-- 🌱 I’m currently learning frameworks of javascript and advanced css
+- <h2>A learning programmer and developer pursuing Electronics and Communication Engineering from IIITDM Jabalpur</h2>
-- 📫 How to reach me ??
-Linkedin
+- 📫 How to reach me ?? pandeyraj969@gmail.com
-- 😄 Pronouns: He

 - ⚡ Fun fact: humor and algorithms

 <!---